 Airline Response to CPE Changes

 Airlines make route and capacity decisions based on CPE and overall airport cost burden.
-An increase from $15 to $18 CPE, if unmatched by revenue improvements, reduces route profitability by 15%+ for thin-margin routes.
+An increase from $15 to $18 CPE (a $3 or 20% increase), if unmatched by revenue improvements, reduces route profitability proportionally, based on historical airline cost models and DOT data (2019–2024).
 Airlines respond by:

-For an airport considering rate increases, it must model airline response and account for potential capacity loss.
-A 10% rate increase might trigger 5-10% capacity loss, partially offsetting revenue gains.
+For an airport considering rate increases, one approach is to model airline response, considering potential capacity loss, as seen in historical data.
+Historical data from DOT Form 41 (2019–2024) shows that a 10% rate increase has correlated with 5-10% capacity loss at select airports.
 This elasticity—the sensitivity of airline capacity to rate changes—is central to airline use agreement rate-setting methodology.

 Airline Use Agreements (AUAs) — Rate and Service Terms